Back in Gotham for another episode of “Birds of Prey” fanfiction! Black Canary tires of waiting for Batgirl and enters the mall after the Chechen.

 Want to read from the beginning?
 CLICK HERE!

 Arriving on the fourth floor, Canary realized she hadn’t heard from Batgirl in a while.
-She called to the vigilante over their headsets.
+She called the vigilante over their headsets.

 “Kinda busy now, Canary,” Batgirl whispered over their connection.